panique/huge/README.md

 Have a look on this excellent answer on StackOverflow to read more about this topic:
 [How do I expire a PHP session after 30 minutes?](http://stackoverflow.com/a/1270960/1114320).
-For this script it means, that when you close your browser and open it again, and are still logged in, it has to do with PHP's session gargabe collector process ;)
+For this script it means, that when you close your browser and open it again, and are still logged in, it has to do with PHP's session garbage collector process ;)

 ###IF YOU WANT TO KNOW MORE ABOUT THE PHP 5.5 (and 5.3/5.4) PASSWORD FUNCTIONS